Ash1421/Ash1421/README.md

-Here's an updated readme template with the new details:

 # Hi there! 👋 I'm Ash

 Welcome to my GitHub profile!
 I'm a tech enthusiast with a passion for **gaming** 🎮, **open-source projects**, and all things **automation**.
 I enjoy exploring new tech and optimizing my setup with tools like Docker, Home Assistant, and Raspberry Pi.